alcogy/TinyATS/README.md

-# Kilkenny
+# TinyATS
-Kilkenny is a applicant tracking system.
+TinyATS is a applicant tracking system.

 Build by Ruby on Rails.